 Refurbished 2 bed Cottage with Wi-Fi.
-Pleasant courtyard for BBQs etc. One well-behaved dog welcome.
+Pleasant courtyard for BBQs etc. Up to two well-behaved dogs welcome.
 Off-road parking.
 Close to pubs and shops.
 300 yards from the coast.
 Golf course and leisure centre with swimming pool nearby.
 RSPB Leighton Moss nature reserve 1.6 miles.

 FURTHER DETAILS INSIDE:

 The porch opens onto a refurbished kitchen with dishwasher, microwave etc. The dining area seats 4.
 The comfortable lounge, with living gas fire, has 2 easy chairs and a 3-seater sofa.
 TV with dvd/video player and Humax TV recorder.
 Study area with desk.
 A selection of games, books and DVDs are available, plus details on the local area.
 Upstairs there are 2 comfortable bedrooms, both with double beds (one king-size).
 Modern bathroom with bath and shower above.

 Steps down from the parking area make the property unsuitable for wheelchair users and pushchairs.
 There is a pleasant courtyard to the front of the property with garden furniture - a barbeque is available.
 Use of shed for storage of bicycles.

 20% deposit on booking.
 Refundable breakage deposit of £150 required with balance.
 Up to two dogs welcome - £20 per week each.

 Balance due 4 weeks prior to holiday date.
 Minimum booking period 7 nights.